turingschool/backend-curriculum-site/module1/projects/beat_box/iteration_3.md

 > `say -r 500 -v Boing #{beats}`
 ```

 For this final section, add a `play` method to your BeatBox class that will generate the string content of the Beat and use it as input to the `say` command.
+(Note: You do not need to test the `play` method, but are welcome to give it a shot)

 ```ruby
 pry(main)> require "./lib/beat_box"